cloud-custodian/cloud-custodian/docs/source/filters.rst

                  - subnet-2d2736444

 - Value Regex:

   When using a Value Filter, a ``value_regex`` can be specified.
-This will mean that the value is evaluated against the result of running the regex that was provided on the ``key``, instead of the full contents of the ``key`` itself.
+This will mean that the value used for comparison is the output from evaluating a regex on the value found on a resource using `key`.

   The filter expects that there will be exactly one capturing group, however non-capturing groups can be specified as well, e.g. ``(?:newkey|oldkey)``.

-  Note that if the value regex does not find a match, it will just pass-through the full contents of the ``key`` itself, i.e. essentially act as if the ``value_regex`` had not been specified at all.
+  Note that if the value regex does not find a match, it will just pass-through the full contents of the original ``key`` value, i.e. essentially act as if the ``value_regex`` had not been specified at all.
 This could possibly have unintended consequences depending on how the filter is configured.

   In this example there is an ``expiration`` comparison, which needs a datetime, however the tag containing this information